explosion/spaCy/docs/guide/overview.rst

 `Zipf's law <http://en.wikipedia.org/wiki/Zipf's_law>`_: you'll see exponentially fewer types than tokens.

-Instead of strings, spacy gives you Lexeme IDs, from which you can access an excellent set of pre-computed orthographic and distributional features:
+Instead of strings, spaCy gives you references to Lexeme objects, from which you can access an excellent set of pre-computed orthographic and distributional features:

 ::

     >>> from spacy import en
-    >>> apples, are, nt, oranges, dots = en.tokenize(u"Apples aren't oranges...")
+    >>> apples, are, nt, oranges, dots = en.EN.tokenize(u"Apples aren't oranges...")
-    >>> en.is_lower(apples)
+    >>> are.prob >= oranges.prob
-    False
+    True
-    >>> en.prob_of(are) >= en.prob_of(oranges)
+    >>> apples.check_flag(en.IS_TITLE)
     True
-    >>> en.can_tag(are, en.NOUN)
+    >>> apples.check_flag(en.OFT_TITLE)
     False
-    >>> en.is_often_titled(apples)
+    >>> are.check_flag(en.CAN_NOUN)
     False

-Accessing these properties is essentially free: the Lexeme IDs are actually memory addresses that point to structs --- so the only cost is the Python function call overhead.
-If you call the accessor functions from Cython, there's no overhead at all.
+spaCy makes it easy to write very efficient NLP applications, because your feature functions have to do almost no work: almost every lexical property you'll want is pre-computed for you.
+See the tutorial for an example POS tagger.

 Benchmark
 ---------

-Because it exploits Zipf's law, spaCy is much more efficient than regular-expression based tokenizers.
-See Algorithm and Implementation Details for an explanation of how this works.
+The tokenizer itself is also very efficient:

 +--------+-------+--------------+--------------+
 | System | Time	 | Words/second | Speed Factor |